yoshivb/bluesky-later/README.md

 - Completely free.
 You can use it now here: [https://app.blueskylater.com](https://app.blueskylater.com)
 - This is the default mode of the app.
-- It uses the browser's IndexedDB to store the credentials and the scheduled posts.
+- It uses the browser's IndexedDB to store the Bluesky credentials (handle and app password) and the scheduled posts.
 - **The scheduled posts will be sent to Bluesky at the scheduled time as long as the browser tab is open and you have internet connection.**
 - You can deploy this app to your own GitHub Pages by simply forking this repository and add these [repository variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables):
   - `VITE_IMAGE_PROXY_URL`: `https://allorigins.magic.coolify.nico.fyi/raw?url=`.